Coolpig9/avr-pico-programmer-/README.md

 const int eByteAmt = 676;
 ```

+`eFirm` is the program in hex bytes
+`eByteAmt` is the amount of bytes in eFirm

 You can also generate this file useing the `-makeFirmEmbeded` flag useing the [AVR pico Programing Client](#using-avr-pico-programing-client-method)

 To recompile it I recomend using VScode's pico extention,